r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 which need to use dynamic libraries (such as openmpi).

 Currently this uses PROJ 9.4.0, GEOS 3.12.1, GDAL 3.8.4.
-(GDAL needs manual patching of gdal-config, PROJ of proj.pc.)
+(GDAL needs manual patching of gdal-config.)

-pandoc is the arm64 Mac version, currently 3.1.12.3 (and updated often).
+pandoc is the arm64 Mac version, currently 3.1.13 (and updated often).

 Java is 21.0.2 from https://adoptium.net

 JAGS is a binary install from
 https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/Mac%20OS%20X/

-ghoatscript is 10.03.0 rom MacTeX 2024.
+ghoatscript is 10.03.0 from MacTeX 2024.

 There is a testing service for the CRAN M1mac setup at https://mac.r-project.org/macbuilder/submit.html .
 Some ways in which this may differ from the CRAN checks:

-- Using R-devel not R 4.[23].x
+- Using R-devel not R 4.[234].x
 - timezone is Europe/London not Pacific/Auckland
 - OS and Command Line Tools are kept up-to-date (at present the CRAN check service is running macOS 11, and Xcode/CLT 14.0.3 with the